uforia/MatterBot/README.md

 2) For every module you want to use, check the respective configuration in `commands/.../`. **You must make create your own `settings.py` for every module in the `commands/.../` directory you want to use!** This is necessary so the bot can override the default configuration from `defaults.py`..
 If you do not want to use a module, the easiest way to disable it is to move the directory somewhere else (or delete it), so it will not be detected on startup.
 3) Start up the `matterbot.py`.

+## Configuring Matterbot behavior

+When doing threat intelligence investigations, it is crucial to observe Operational Security (OPSEC) best practices.
+Therefore, by default:

+1. MatterBot will not join any channels;

+2. MatterBot does not run with or need Mattermost Administrator access;

+3. MatterBot will not listen to any commands in a channel it gets added to.

+*Note: module configurations (e.g. in `settings.py`) may override this behavior!*

+### Configuring channel module listeners

+1. After setting up a channel (public or private), manually add the MatterBot to that channel;

+2. Use the `@map` command (these triggers may be changed in the `config..yaml`) to list all available modules and whether they are currently enabled for the channel or not;

+3. Use `@bind <modulename>` or `@unbind <modulename>` to respectively enable and disable a specific module for a channel, or ...

+4. ... use `@bind *` / `@unbind *` to enable/disable all modules.

+### OPSEC considerations and best practices

+- Some modules will reach out to online internet services!
+Whether or not this is an OPSEC concern, may depend on your threat model, if you are using paid API access, etc. **It is solely up to you to decide whether or not this is an acceptable risk!** By using MatterBot, you agree not to hold the author(s) responsible/liable for any OPSEC failures or resulting damage;

+- Consider using separate Mattermost channels for:

+  - projects;

+  - incidents;

+  - day-to-day discussions;

+  - 'security clearance' levels;

+  - etc.

+- Use the MatterBot modules binding/unbinding feature (see above) to only enable MatterBot modules that align with your 'risk appetite' for each individual Mattermost channel.

 ## Writing your own module

 - For `matterfeed.py`, it is relatively simple to copy an existing module and alter it to your own needs.
 Make sure to update the `pathlib` construct to reflect the right module and directory names.